Provision a trusted certificate with Let's Encrypt

 - Click OK.

-After the signed certificates have been imported, you can use it when configuring SSL VPN, for administrator GUI access, and for other functions that require a certificate.
+After the signed certificates have been imported, you can use it when configuring SSL VPN and for administrator GUI access.

 - Go to VPN > SSL-VPN Settings.